-Writer & Director Michael Joseph McQuilken
+Written & Directed by Michael Joseph McQuilken

 Select songs adapted from material written by Amanda Palmer & Jason Webley for this production

-Production Designer Maruti Evans
+Production Design by Maruti Evans

-Video Designer Josh Higgason
+Video Design by Josh Higgason

-Sound Designer Nicholas Pope
+Sound Design by Nicholas Pope

-Costume Designer Oana Botez
+Costume Design by Oana Botez

-Production Manager Clementine Seely
+Production Management by Clementine Seely

-Co-Presented with Irondale
+Co-presented with Irondale